wendahere/JAWS/Sean.md

 There were two problems:
 1. It does not charge properly as the batteries will discharge to charge the other battery and it will keep doing this as the voltage levels are different
 2. It does not output 8V and the voltage was always decreasing.
 It also does not have current flowing through when it is at active mode.
-(This is because of
+This is because of the different voltage levels as i said earlier

 I tried to make another design but to no avail until I saw an idea for the circuit, Vincent, a classmate from another group(his team blog [here](https://github.com/hamtamSP/JAV2)), the circuit looked like this:
 ![WhatsApp Image 2020-02-20 at 15 03 25](https://user-images.githubusercontent.com/43029229/74909412-3637b400-53f3-11ea-904d-52b3d271b2d3.jpeg)